leopauly/leopauly.github.io/index.md

 <font face="Lucida Grande" size="3">
 <p align="justify">
 As an engineer and researcher, my interests lie in Applied Artificial Intelligence (Applied AI), with a focus on Computer Vision & Deep Learning.
-Over the years, I have worked on AI applications in different domains, including Space Exploration, Robotics, Edge Systems and Human-Computer Interaction.
+Over the years, I have worked on AI applications in different domains, including Space, Robotics, Edge Systems and Human-Computer Interaction.
 Currently, I'm a Research Fellow in 'AI & Autonomous Systems' with the <a style="color: #4285F4" href="https://www.rami-group.co.uk/team" >RAMI Group</a> at City University of London.
 Before that, I was a Research Associate at the University of Luxembourg with the <a style="color: #4285F4" href="https://cvi2.uni.lu/" >CVI<sup>2</sup> Research Group</a>, working on 'AI for Space Applications'.
 </p>
 </font>
 </div>